Edmund has spent the last ten years working in clinical research. He has written many articles on human anatomy and

 To better appreciate the proportion of the world’s population with brown eyes, we need to talk in terms of percentages.

 Take more than 150 million people in the US with brown eyes; this makes up almost half of the US population.
 Add pretty much everyone in Africa (> 1.2 billion people) and Asia (> 4.4 billion people); they all have brown eyes – most of them at least.
 All these combined already equals more than half of the world population, without counting lots of brown-eyed people living in South America, Australia and Russia.

 It, therefore, makes sense to estimate the true percentage of brown-eyed people to be between 70% and 90% of the world’s population.
 This implies that there are more people on earth with brown eyes than all the other eye colors combined.

 So, even though it is hard to find reliable statistics on the distribution of eye colors, one can still say with confidence that brown is the most common eye color in the world.

 6 Things You Should Know About Brown Eyes

-Brown eye colors have been associated with the following:
+The brown eye color has been associated with the following variables:

 - Lower pain tolerance